 - Buyer's appraisal

-If you as a seller feel that you are simply bursting at the seams to blurt all to strangers about your home, save it for your listing agent.
-Your agent needs to know about the defects as well as the upgrades and special features.
-The reason you probably decided to hire a real estate agent to sell your home is that you expect to rely on your agent's specialized knowledge to advise, market, advertise and produce a buyer.
+Sellers enthusiastic to talk about their homes should save it for their listing agents.
+It's their job to know about the defects as well as the upgrades and special features.
+Sellers hire real estate agents to sell their homes so they can rely on their specialized knowledge to advise, market, advertise, and produce a buyer.